 All health care providers, especially those with direct patient contact, have a unique opportunity to help tobacco users quit.
 Smokers cite a doctor's advice to quit as an important motivator for attempting to stop smoking.

-To assist health care providers in advising patients on the dangers of using tobacco, DTP has partnered with the Joan C. Edwards School of Medicine in Huntington, WV to offer FREE face-to-face tobacco cessation training based on the Agency for Healthcare Research and Quality (AHRQ) guidelines (www.ahrq.gov).
+To assist health care providers in advising patients on the dangers of using tobacco, DTP offers FREE face-to-face tobacco cessation training based on the Agency for Healthcare Research and Quality (AHRQ) guidelines (www.ahrq.gov).

-This training is taught by Brenda Dawley, MD as well as several other physicians.
-This training is available to all healthcare providers, and the two to four hour training is conducted during evening hours and on Saturdays to allow easier access to healthcare providers.
+This training is available to all healthcare providers.
+The two to three hour training is conducted on Saturdays to allow easier access for healthcare providers.
 The training offers free CME and CEU credits for attendance.

 Contact Cinny Kittle: email@example.com or 304-344-9744 for more information